There comes a part in everyone’s life when something happens that kickstart our financial sobriety.

 Don’t torture yourself trying to cut costs and save in areas that you know will severely impact your quality of life and mental health.

 Making plans for short pleasures for staying on the debt plan is key to being successful.
-The plan is to increase happiness through changing our mindset, not making ourselves further miserable.
+The plan is to increase happiness by changing our mindset, not making ourselves further miserable.

 Your debt served its purpose, so get grateful